Sikkim – A travellers Delight

 Thakali, is a place for those looking for local cuisine and some amazing cocktails & mocktails

-Nimtho, the new in town restaurant which gives you a glimpse of Nepalese village & authentic Nepalese & Sikkimese Cuisine.
+Nimtho, relatively new in town which gives you a glimpse of Nepalese village & authentic Nepalese & Sikkimese Cuisine.
+Read More

 Gangtok is known for it’s night life .
 With many discos & bars Gangtok is the only place in India after Goa which has Superb Casinos.